-From the 31st July 2017 the court system began taking steps outside of the court room and onto our screens.
-We are currently in a 28-month pilot scheme which allows applicants and defendant to utilise technology in the legal system but which also provides face to face advice and assistance for filling in forms.
-The pilot is proposed to run until the 30th November 2019.
+From the 31st of July 2017, the court system began taking steps outside of the courtroom and onto our screens.
+We are currently in a 28-month pilot scheme which allows applicants and defendants to utilise technology in the legal system but also provides face-to-face advice and assistance for filling in forms.
+The pilot is proposed to run until the 30th of November, 2019.

-The platform will allow for defendants to a claim to ‘create a user’ and log on to view the claim that has been made against them in an attempt towards modernising the court system and making it accessible.
-The introduction of an online court is not proposed, at this stage, to replace the court system completely, with those who are not ‘digital self-servers’, being directed to the traditional paper method or face to face support.
+The platform will allow defendants to claim to ‘create a user’ and log on to view the claim that has been made against them in an attempt towards modernising the court system and making it accessible.
+At this stage, the introduction of an online court is not proposed to replace the court system completely, with those who are not ‘digital self-serve being directed to the traditional paper method or face-to-face support.

 The pilot system is front-loaded to encourage parties to resolve their dispute in the early stages.
-It is not unusual in today’s society for a dispute to be resolved or a settlement to be reached prior to the case reaching a full trial against the backdrop of a push towards parties engaging in alternative dispute resolution methods such as mediation, negotiation and arbitration.
+It is not unusual in today’s society for a dispute to be resolved or a settlement to be reached before the case reaches a full trial against the backdrop of a push towards parties engaging in alternative dispute resolution methods such as mediation, negotiation and arbitration.

-This new online system has been referred to as the ‘online solutions court’ and has been described as the Master of the Rolls, Sir Terence Etherton as a ‘template for securing now and over time in the future the critical object of greater access to justice*’.
-With technology at our fingertips, the introduction of an online court system it is believed would create a more accessible system which is available without the time frames of usual office hours.
+This new online system has been referred to as the ‘online solutions court’ and has been described by the Master of the Rolls, Sir Terence Etherton, as a ‘template for securing now and over time in the future the critical object of greater access to justice”.
+With technology at our fingertips, the introduction of an online court system is believed to create a more accessible system which is available without the time frames of usual office hours.

-O’Donnell Solicitors are able to advice you in all areas of litigation.
-To see how we can assist you please contact us on 01457 761 320 or email firstname.lastname@example.org.
+O’Donnell Solicitors are able to advise you in all areas of litigation.
+Please contact us on 01457 761 320 or email firstname.lastname@example.org to see how we can assist you.